edgedb/easy-edgedb/chapter8/index.md

 # Chapter 8 - Dracula takes the boat to England

-We are finally away from Castle Dracula.
-Here is what happens in this chapter:
+After seven chapters, we finally get to leave Castle Dracula.
+Let's see what is happening now:

 > Far away from Castle Dracula, a boat leaves from the city of Varna in Bulgaria, sailing into the Black Sea.
 It has a **captain, first mate, second mate, cook**, and **five crew**.
 Dracula is also on the ship inside a coffin, but the crew don't know that he's there.
 Every night Dracula leaves his coffin, and every night one of the men disappears.
 They become afraid but don't know what is happening or what to do.
 One crewman tells the others that he saw a strange man walking around the deck, but the others don't believe him.
 >